ranbureand/sitefolio/_posts/2021-08-12-multilingual-sites-in-jekyll.markdown

 ## Pages

-We organize the pages into as many subdirectory as the languages that we plan to support, and name them using [ISO language codes](https://www.w3schools.com/tags/ref_language_codes.asp "HTML Language Code Reference in W3Schools").
+We organize the pages into as many subdirectories as the languages that we plan to support, and name them using [ISO language codes](https://www.w3schools.com/tags/ref_language_codes.asp "HTML Language Code Reference in W3Schools").
 The basic site has two subdirectories, one named `en` for grouping the English pages, and one named `it` for grouping the Italian pages.

 {% raw %}
 ```